-Your college ID and (ANZCA/ Networks) password is required to access Library e-resources
+Your college ID (or staff username) and ANZCA/ Networks password is required to access Library e-resources

 Having trouble logging into e-resources?
-Try emptying your browser cache, closing and reopening your browser, and then trying again.
+Try emptying your browser cache, closing and reopening your browser, and trying again.

 AusDI (Australian Drug Information) contains over 80,000 pages of Australian medicines information, a product identifier tool, and interactions and safety modules.

 Audio-Digest (LDI Clinical Compendia Anesthesiology) provides online and mobile access to 371 accredited audio lectures and board reviews presented by experts from leading institutions, bringing clinicians a convenient continuing medical education (CME/CE) experience.

 Ovid MEDLINE is produced by the U.S. National Library of Medicine (NLM) and covers the international literature on biomedicine, including the allied health fields and the biological and physical sciences, humanities, and information science as they relate to medicine and health care.
 Information is indexed from approximately 5,600 journals published worldwide.

 PubMed comprises more than 26 million citations for biomedical literature from MEDLINE, life science journals, and online books.